Nelarius/playground/README.md

 Feel free to do anything you want with it, so long as you don't misrepresent who wrote the original software, license must be included
 ### glm
 Happy bunny license, MIT license
-The happy bunny license is the MIT license, except that you're discouraged to use it for military purposes...
 Feel free to use and redistribute, but include the license
-### EntityX
-MIT license
 ### glew
 MIT license
 ### Lua